 Q: Where can I find bus timetables?

 A: See each operator’s website (follow the links in the text above for contact information).
 You can also find timetables on bustimes.org.
-Or try stand 1 and stand 2 for an overview of the next departures from Ashbourne bus station.
+Or try stand 1 and stand 2 for an overview of the next scheduled epartures from the bus station.

 Q: Where do I buy bus tickets?